- Magnificent Baalbeck

 After breakfast, depart from your hotel as you travel south to the Chouf region of Lebanon.
 This historic area with its backdrop of valleys and mountains including Mount Lebanon, was once the home of the country’s Emirs.
 One of the most celebrated – Bachir Chehab II – was a Maronite christian who ruled during the first half of the 19th century and was responsible for the building of the Palace of Beiteddine nearby, which you’ll visit today.
 Constructed between 1788 and 1818 this elegant palace with its fine views, has been used by various dignitaries including the country’s first president post independence.
 Comprising a series of charming courtyards enclosed by elegant buildings the palace features beautiful interiors and also houses a fine collection of Byzantine mosaics.

-Afterwards, continue to the nearby village of Deir el Qamar where you will stay for the next two nights.
+Afterwards, continue to the nearby village of Deir el Qamar (29 miles, one hour) where you will stay for the next two nights.
 The home of emirs during earlier times, this enchanting village with its elegant buildings and far reaching views has a souk, museum and historic centre.
-At lunchtime look forward to sampling a Lebanese waffle – a popular and tasty snack served with a variety of accompaniments.
+Enjoy an included lunch.

 Later today, take a short walk in the Chouf Cedar Reserve – the country’s largest cedar reserve.
 Declared a UNESCO Biosphere in 2005, the reserve covers some 5% of the country and is one of the biggest protected mountain areas in the Middle East.
 Within it lies over six square kilometres of cedar forest, as well as 520 species of plants, 250 bird species and 31 species of reptile.
 During your walk you’ll see the cedar forests – some of the oldest of all documented forests.
 Recorded by the Sumerians and mentioned in Gilgamesh and the Bible, these stately trees are revered and feature on the national flag.
 Growing up to 130 feet high and with a life span of up to 1,000 years, walk amongst these legendary giants before relaxing at your hotel.

-Look forward to staying at the locally rated 3-star Deir Al Oumara Hotel.
+Stay 2 nights at the 3-star Deir Al Oumara Hotel (3Q).
 Set within the historic village the hotel was converted from a former education institution in 2014 and has been listed by the Ministry of Tourism as an historic hotel.
 From its attractive terrace you can enjoy fine views over the Chouf region.
 Built in traditional stone the hotel features a restaurant housed in the converted chapel, serving Lebanese food which can be enjoyed inside or outdoors in the courtyard.
 Each of the 18 tastefully decorated rooms is equipped with facilities including a television and free Wi-Fi.
 B, L, D

 Day 5 Baalbeck